-CMT 660 Sustainable Development and Construction (3-0-3).
+CMT 650 Sustainable Infrastructure Management (3-0-3).
+Covers the following topics: sustainable infrastructure, planning for sustainable infrastructure projects, environmental and social impact assessment, life cycle and Construction (3-0-3).
 Discusses the construction industry within its multinational component.
-Analyzes the impact of construction activity worldwide and bridges the knowledge gap with sustainable development concents and national economic indicators.
+Analyzes the impact of construction activity worldwide and bridges the knowledge gap with sustainable development concepts and national economic indicators.
 Explains the difference between economic growth and economic development.
 Addresses the nature of construction projects and its influence on industry.
 Examines national competitiveness, human capital, labor markets, environmental outlook and future policies.
 Introduces the industry's importance in improving the human condition.
 Prerequisite: admission to the MSCM program.